 My thing about the Occupy movement is that I don’t believe in the 99% versus the 1%.
 There’s a small group of very wealthy people who control an inordinate portion of the world’s resources, but they are a heck of a lot smaller than 1%.
 They are maybe 1% of 1%.

 I don’t believe that 99% of the world (or this country) wants or needs to protest anything.
 The disadvantaged and disenfranchised people of the US are more like 25 – 30%.
-Maybe another 30% are underemployed, stuck, somewhat hopeless; but otherwise reasonably well-off and mostly healthy.
-So a good 40% of the US is pretty happy, quite healthy, and well-enough to-do.
+Maybe another 30% are underemployed, stuck; but otherwise reasonably well-off and mostly healthy.
+So a good 40% of the US is happy, healthy, and well-enough to-do.

 Americans are still very well-fed, on the whole.